Ajooba

+Ajooba released worldwide on 12 April 1991, on the Eid weekend.
+It received mixed reviews from critics, who praised the performances, special effects and music, but criticised the story, screenplay and direction.

 Plot

 The Afghan kingdom of Baharistan is ruled by a kind Sultan (Shammi Kapoor).
 All is well in the land, except that Sultan seemingly can't have any child.
 An evil devil-worshipping Vazir (Amrish Puri) seeks to usurp the throne, reviving his "Fauladi Shaitan" (a huge demon-like figure made of stone) and take over the world.
 Vazir instructs his maids to strangle every child born to Sultan.
 Finally, however, a spark of divine intervention (presented literally as a spark which descends from the heavens and enters the womb) renders the next newborn son immune to the poisons and strangulations administered by the maids.
-This Shehzada (Prince) eventually becomes Ajooba (Miracle).
+This Shehzada (Prince), named as Ali (Amitabh Bachchan), eventually becomes Ajooba (Miracle).

 Sultan and his wife Malika (Ariadna Shengelaya) kick off celebrations throughout the land.
 The good court magician Ameer Khan (Saeed Jaffrey), fondly called "Ameer Baba", the very much close friend of Sultan, recently returned from his travels to Hind (India), presents a magic sword to Sultan.
 Sultan thrusts it into a pillar (verifying its keenness) and Ameer Baba pronounces that it may be drawn out of the stone again only by a member of the royal family (rather like the Excalibur).

 Soon after, Sultan privately discusses about the traitors in the kingdom, with Ameer Baba.
 Vazir overhears their discussion, eventually tricks Ameer Baba, steals his Necklace of Immortality, throws him into the dungeon, attempts to murder Sultan and his family and take over the throne.
 Sultan escapes with his wife and child.
 After a pitched battle involving magic carpets, storms and ships, Sultan is missing.
 Malika is blinded and the young Shehzada is washed ashore by a dolphin (whom he eventually thinks of as his mother) to a blacksmith.
 This blacksmith adopts the kid, trains him in all the worldly and martial arts and thus creates Ajooba.
 In the meantime, Vazir blames Ameer Baba for Sultan's murder, takes over the throne and begins ravaging the land, always uttering his slogan Shaitan Zindabad (Long live the Devil).

 Ajooba is a masked rider in black (rather like Zorro) who thwarts Vazir's lackeys as they pillage the lands and harass the citizens.
 His plain self is Ali, an ordinary restaurateur and his chum is Hassan (Rishi Kapoor).
 Together they foil Vazir's evil schemes, raid his caravans and woo their girls.
-Ali falls for Rukhsana (Dimple Kapadia), the daughter of Ameer Baba, returned from Hind to rescue her imprisoned father), while Hassan's affections are for Vazir's Shehzadi Henna (Sonam).
+Ali falls for Rukhsana (Dimple Kapadia), the daughter of Ameer Baba, returned from Hind (to rescue her imprisoned father), while Hassan's affections are for Vazir's Shehzadi Henna (Sonam).

 Ajooba inflicts constant pain upon Vazir.
 Vazir eventually raises his Fauladi Shaitan and plans an all-out attack.
 The King of Hind, Karan Singh (Dara Singh) brings his forces to aid Ajooba.
 The resulting war brings all the central characters together.